substratusai/runbooks/docs/proposals/operator-managed-infra.md

-# Operator Managed Infra and ability to use existing infra
+# Operator Managed Infra and multi namespace
 Design doc: Not a feature yet

 Instead of managing all the infrastructure through terraform, the